SkoolNotes/Taproot/2020ML301/KBValidationPB.md

 - What are the best and worst possible scores it could get?
 	- When using f1 score, the best possible score would be 1, and the worst would be 0.
 - Why do you think the model is getting the score you're seeing?
+	- The score I'm seeing is 1.
+This is expected, as I am testing a decision tree on the data it was trained on.
 - How do the scores between the training and testing sets compare?